eklavya2025/Finance-Sales-Analytics-/README.md

 - **Regional Focus**: Specialized section on the best-performing region based on net sales percentages.
 - **Customer Dominance**: Examines the influence and dominance of key customers in specific regions.

-# Sales Performance Insights

-This section provides an overview of the Sales Performance Insights, offering a detailed analysis of key sales metrics and trends.
-The report is structured into several sections, each highlighting crucial aspects of sales performance.

-## Key Sections and Highlights:

-### 1. Product Performance
-- **Overview**: Analysis of the highest grossing products.
-- **Key Metrics**: Includes details on the highest gross price per item and the highest grossing product sale.

-### 2. Sales Volume Analysis
-- **Insights**: Examining the best-selling products and variants.
-- **Volume Metrics**: Focuses on total units sold, indicating demand and popularity.

-### 3. Temporal Sales Trends
-- **Trends Overview**: Information on the highest sales month and year.
-- **Importance**: Presents a clear picture of sales distribution over time, highlighting peak sales periods.

-### 4. Market and Customer Insights
-- **Market Analysis**: An in-depth look at market net sales, focusing on the top and lowest performing markets.
-- **Customer Analysis**: Identifying top and lower-tier customers based on net sales, providing insights into customer buying behavior.

-### 5. Regional Sales Overview
-- **Regional Focus**: Specialized section on the best-performing region based on net sales percentages.
-- **Customer Dominance**: Examines the influence and dominance of key customers in specific regions.